fossas/fossa-cli/docs/references/strategies/languages/nodejs/pnpm.md

 ```

 * If the dependency was resolved using tarball (`resolution` will have `tarball` attribute)
-Fossa will use provided URL address to download and analyze this dependency.
+FOSSA will use provided URL address to download and analyze this dependency.

 ```yaml
     # FOSSA will analyze lodash from the tarball URL.